 Practically all of the above comes from the research of Percy “Pep” Martin who has done a tremendous amount of research of Samuel Arnold, Michael O’Laughlen, and other Baltimore connections to the assassination.
 His research was shared with me thanks to Art Loux.
 While going through Art’s file on Arnold, I found that, in 1980, Mr. Martin had found and traveled to the farmhouse where Sam Arnold resided near Friendship, MD.
-Address in hand, today Lindsey and I tracked down and visited Sam Arnold’s residence off of Fairhaven Road in Tracys Landing, MD.
+Address in hand, today I tracked down and visited Sam Arnold’s residence off of Fairhaven Road in Tracys Landing, MD.
 Here is a video and some pictures we took of the house:

 As mentioned in the video, the house is currently up for sale (though under contract, I believe), and so here are some more pictures of the house from the real estate website:

 It is amazing to me how relatively unchanged the house appears from the image of it in the Baltimore American taken over 110 years ago:

 Memoirs of a Lincoln Conspirator by Samuel Bland Arnold edited by Michael Kauffman